 The University has certain split-interest agreements with donors which consist primarily of charitable gift annuities, charitable remainder annuity trusts, and charitable remainder unitrusts for which the University serves as trustee.
 Assets are invested and payments are made to donors and/or other beneficiaries in accordance with respective agreements.
 Contribution revenues for charitable gift annuities and charitable remainder trusts are recognized after recording liabilities for the present value of the estimated future payments to be made to the respective donors and/or other beneficiaries.
-The University reported split-interest obligations of \$8.8 million and \$9.4 million as of June 30, 2020 and 2019, respectively.
+The University reported split-interest obligations of \$9.9 million and \$8.8 million as of June 30, 2021 and 2020, respectively.
 These amounts are included within other accrued liabilities in the Consolidated Statements of Financial Position.
-The fair value of split-interest agreement related assets total \$12.4 million and \$13.3 million as of June 30, 2020 and 2019, respectively, and are included within Investments and Funds held by trustees in the Consolidated Statements of Financial Position.
-The discount rate used to value split-interest agreements ranged from 2.7% to 8.0% for June 30, 2020 and 2019, respectively.
+The fair value of split-interest agreement related assets total \$15.2 million and \$12.4 million as of June 30, 2021 and 2020 respectively, and are included within Investments and Funds held by trustees in the Consolidated Statements of Financial Position.
+The discount rate used to value split-interest agreements ranged from 2.7% to 7.0% for June 30, 2021.